 For example, in December 2012, the Standing Committee of the PRC National People's Congress promulgated the Decision on Strengthening Network Information Protection, or the Network Information Protection Decision, to enhance the legal protection of information security and privacy on the internet.
 The Network Information Protection Decision also requires internet operators to take measures to ensure confidentiality of information of users.
 In July 2013, the Ministry of Industry and Information Technology, or the MIIT, promulgated the Provisions on Protection of Personal Information of Telecommunication and Internet Users to regulate the collection and use of users' personal information in the provision of telecommunication service and internet information service in China.
 In August 2015, the Standing Committee of the National People's Congress promulgated the Ninth Amendment to the Criminal Law, which became effective in November 2015 and amended the standards of crime of infringing citizens' personal information and reinforced the criminal culpability of unlawful collection, transaction, and provision of personal information.
 It further provides that any internet content provider that fails to fulfill the obligations related to internet information security administration as required by applicable laws and refuses to rectify upon orders will be subject to criminal liability.
 In November 2016, the Standing Committee of the National People's Congress promulgated the Cyber Security Law, which requires, among others, that network operators take security measures to protect the network from unauthorized interference, damage and unauthorized access and prevent data from being divulged, stolen or tampered with.
 Network operators are also required to collect and use personal information in compliance with the principles of legitimacy, properness and necessity, and strictly within the scope of authorization by the subject of personal information unless otherwise prescribed by laws or regulations.
 Significant capital, managerial and human resources are required to comply with legal requirements, enhance information security and to address any issues caused by security failures.
-The Civil Code promulgated in 2020 also provides specific provisions regarding the protection of personal information.
+On September 12, 2022, the CAC issued a draft to amend the Cyber Security Law and proposed to, among others, increase the maximum fines for entities from RMB1 million to RMB50 million or five percent of an entity's previous year's turnover, and from RMB100,000 to RMB1 million for directly responsible individuals for the following violations: (i) severe violations of cybersecurity protection obligations or severe harm to the security of network operation; (ii) failure to protect cyber information security, to take measures to suspend transfer of or delete information that is prohibited from distribution, or to take measures against relatively major security risks or security incidents; and (iii) distribution of transfer of prohibited information.
+In respect of the use by a critical information infrastructure operator of network products or services that have not been assessed or have failed a security assessment, the critical information infrastructure operator may be subject to a fine of up to ten times the procurement amount or five percent of its previous year's turnover, with a penalty of up to RMB100,000 being imposed on directly responsible individuals.
+Such draft amendment was released for soliciting public comments only and their final form, interpretation and implementation remain substantially uncertain.